 Ann shares her wisdom and insights through the internet and has gone even deeper into the realms of God, her normal daily routine when at home, includes 4hrs a day for specific time with God and another 3 – 4hrs per day for study and/or other activities that help to enlarge her wisdom as well as allowing time to see people so that she can speak into their lives.

-Ann has witnessed miracles, watched people heal, and has been personally transformed by the grace of God, and all this has been done through a one-on-one relationship with God, with the Divine, with the very source that created us all.
+Ann has witnessed miracles, watched people heal, and has been personally transformed by the grace of God, and all this has been done through a one-on-one relationship with God, with the Divine, call it what you may, with the very source that created us all.

 On a material level, Ann has nothing much to show for life, but on a spiritual level, she has filled her vaults with vast riches that many people yearn for, vast riches that no-one can take from her.
 The odd thing is, people often tell her how lucky she is to be able to do all these things, to be able to talk this way to God.
 They see the glory but they fail to see the pain she has had to go through, they see the glamour but they fail to see the daily sacrifices made.
 They see someone who seems to find things so easy, but they fail to see the discipline, the commitment, and most of all her sacrificial offering of her life.
 Many fail to see and realise the tears, the heartache and the full price she paid in order to love God with all her heart, all her mind, and all her soul.